The winter pause

 When to buy chickens

 Because of the winter pause the best time to buy point-of-lay colour-sexed browns (CSBs) is spring.
-You can source these any time of year because the chicks are bred by a small number of large primary hatcheries operating year-round, e.g. Specialised Breeders Australia in Rochester, Victoria, is a primary breeder of Hy-Line and Lohmann Browns.
-These hybrids are sold to secondary vendors for use in their own layer farm or for sale.
+You can source these any time of year because the chicks are bred by a small number of large primary hatcheries operating year-round, e.g. Specialised Breeders Australia, is a primary breeder of Hy-Line and Lohmann Browns at their Rochester hatchery.
+The hybrid chicks are sold to secondary vendors for use in their own layer farm or for sale.
 Alternatively, source younger pullets so they will be 22 weeks by spring.
 There are several secondary vendors for the CSBs, as listed under WHERE.
 Typically a point-of-lay pullet acquired in spring will start laying within a few weeks and keep laying to autumn.
-It will then go off the lay, moult, and resume laying again next spring, etc. It is not possible to follow this schedule with breeds because they come from smaller suppliers which generally hatch their chicks in-season.
+It may then go off the lay, moult, and resume laying again next spring, etc. It is not possible to follow this schedule with breeds because they come from smaller suppliers which generally hatch their chicks in-season, i.e. in spring.

 Getting around the winter pause